Skip to main content

 • Use audit_id or message_id to detect duplicates

-• Make webhook handler idempotent (safe to process multiple times)
+• Make your webhook handler idempotent